Shirataki noodles are a unique food that's very filling yet low in calories.

 Additionally, timing may play a role.
-Glucomannan supplements are typically taken up to an hour before a meal, while the noodles are eaten as part of the meal.
+Glucomannan supplements are typically taken up to an hour before a meal, while the noodles are part of a meal.

-Bottom Line: Glucomannan promotes feelings of fullness that may cause a spontaneous reduction in calorie intake and lead to weight loss.
+Summary Glucomannan promotes feelings of fullness that may cause a reduction in calorie intake and lead to weight loss.

-Because viscous fiber delays stomach emptying, blood sugar and insulin levels rise more gradually as nutrients are absorbed into the bloodstream (19).
+Because viscous fiber delays stomach emptying, blood sugar and insulin levels rise more gradually as nutrients are absorbed into your bloodstream (19).

-In one study, people with type 2 diabetes who took glucomannan for 3 weeks had a significant reduction in fructosamine, which is a marker of blood sugar levels over a period of 2–3 weeks (17).
+In one study, people with type 2 diabetes who took glucomannan for three weeks had a significant reduction in fructosamine, which is a marker of blood sugar levels (17).

-In another study, type 2 diabetics who took a single dose of glucomannan before a glucose load had significantly lower blood sugar levels 2 hours later, compared to their blood sugar response to a placebo (18).
+In another study, people with type 2 diabetes who took a single dose of glucomannan before consuming glucose had significantly lower blood sugar levels two hours later, compared to their blood sugar after a placebo (18).

-Researchers have reported that glucomannan increases the amount of cholesterol excreted in the stool, so less is reabsorbed into the bloodstream (15).
+Researchers note that glucomannan increases the amount of cholesterol excreted in stool so that less is reabsorbed into your bloodstream (15).

-Bottom Line: Studies show that glucomannan may help lower LDL cholesterol and triglyceride levels.
+Summary Studies show that glucomannan may help lower “bad” LDL cholesterol and triglyceride levels.

 Many people have chronic constipation or infrequent bowel movements that are difficult to pass.

-Bottom Line: Glucomannan may effectively treat constipation in children and adults, due to its laxative effects and benefits for gut health.
+Summary Glucomannan may effectively treat constipation in children and adults due to its laxative effects and benefits for gut health.

 However, it should be noted that glucomannan has been found to be safe at all dosages tested in studies.

-In addition, glucomannan may reduce the absorption of certain medications taken by mouth, including some diabetes medications.
-To prevent this, make sure to take medication at least one hour before or four hours after eating shirataki noodles.
+In addition, glucomannan may reduce the absorption of certain medications, including some diabetes drugs.
+To prevent this, take your medication at least one hour before or four hours after eating shirataki noodles.

-Bottom Line: Shirataki noodles are safe to consume, but may cause digestive issues for some.
+Summary Shirataki noodles are safe to consume but may cause digestive issues for some.
 They may also reduce the absorption of certain medications.

 Shirataki noodles can seem a bit daunting to prepare at first.